-Outriggers should be washed with fresh water, mild soap, and a soft cloth.
-Never use acidic cleaners on the outriggers.

-A periodic waxing is suggested if the outriggers are frequently exposed to salt water.
+- Outriggers should be washed with fresh water, mild soap, and a soft cloth.
+Never use abrasive cleaners on outriggers. - A periodic waxing is suggested if your outriggers are exposed to salt water.
 The wax will provide a protective coating and seal the pores of the metal.
 A non-abrasive high quality marine or automotive wax is recommended.
-Before storage clean and wax your outriggers.

-During assembly grease all threads, bolts, and tubes where one section is inserted into another.
+Before storage, clean and wax the outriggers. - During assembly, grease all threads, bolts, and tubes where one section is inserted into another.
 Disassemble and regrease all applicable surfaces on an annual basis.